Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

 \subsection{Parametric Memory Modification}

 Modifying parametric memory, which is encoded knowledge within the LLM parameters, is crucial for dynamically adapting stored memory.
-Methods for parametric memory modification can be broadly categorized into three types: (1) \textbf{Editing} is the localized modification of model parameters without requiring full model retraining; (2) \textbf{Unlearning}, which selectively removes unwanted or sensitive information; and (3) \textbf{Continual Learning}, which incrementally incorporates new knowledge while mitigating catastrophic forgetting.
+Methods for parametric memory modification can be broadly categorized into three types: (1) \textbf{Editing} is the localized modification of model parameters without requiring full model retraining; (2) \textbf{Unlearning} selectively removes unwanted or sensitive information; and (3) \textbf{Continual Learning} incrementally incorporates new knowledge while mitigating catastrophic forgetting.
 This section systematically reviews recent research in these categories, with detailed analyses and comparisons presented in subsequent subsections.
-A comprehensive overview of relevant datasets is presented in Table~\ref{tab:parametric-dataset} and extended summaries of key methods are provided in Tables~\ref{tab:methods-editing}, Table~\ref{tab:methods-unlearning} and Table~\ref{tab:methods-continual_learning}.

-\subsubsection{Editing}
+\subsubsection{Editing.}

 Parametric memory editing updates specific knowledge stored in the parametric memory without full retraining.
 One prominent line of work involves directly modifying model weights.
-A dominant strategy is locating-then-editing method~\cite{meng2022locating,meng2023massediting,mela2024mass,huang2024commonsense,fang2025alphaedit}, which uses attribution or tracing to find where facts are stored, then modifies the identified memory directly.
-Another approach is meta-learning~\cite{de2021editing,mitchell2022fast,tan2024massive,li2024pmet,zhang2024dafnet}, where an editor network learns to predict targeted weight changes for quick and robust corrections.
+A dominant strategy is locating-then-editing method~\cite{meng2022locating,meng2023massediting,mela2024mass,huang2024commonsense,fang2025alphaedit,guo2025towards,deng2025everything}, which uses attribution or tracing to find where facts are stored, then modifies the identified memory directly.
+Another approach is meta-learning~\cite{de2021editing,mitchell2022fast,tan2024massive,li2024pmet,zhang2024dafnet,guo2025towards}, where an editor network learns to predict targeted weight changes for quick and robust corrections.
 Some methods avoid altering the original weights altogether.
 Prompt-based methods~\cite{zheng2023can,zhong2023mquake} use crafted prompts like ICL to steer outputs indirectly.
 Additional-parameter methods~\cite{wang2024wise,dong2022calibrating,mitchell2022memory,wang2024memoryllm,Larimar2024} add external parametric memory modules to adjust behavior without touching model weights.
 These approaches vary in efficiency and scalability, though most focus on entity-level edits.

-\subsubsection{Unlearning}
+\subsubsection{Unlearning.}

 Parametric memory unlearning enables selective forgetting by removing specific memory while retaining unrelated memory.
 Recent work explores several strategies.
 Additional-parameter methods add components such as logit difference modules~\cite{ji2024reversing} or unlearning layers~\cite{chen2023unlearn} to adjust memory without retraining the whole model.
 Prompt-based methods manipulate inputs~\cite{liu2024large} or use ICL~\cite{pawelczyk2024context} to externally trigger forgetting.
 Locating-then-unlearning methods~\cite{jia2024wagle, tian2024forget, wu2023depn} first identify responsible parametric memory, then apply targeted updates or deactivations.
 Training objective-based methods~\cite{wang2025llm, liu2024towards,jia2024soul, yao2024large} modify the training loss functions or optimization strategies explicitly to encourage memory forgetting.
 These approaches aim to erase memory when given explicit forgetting targets, while preserving non-targeted knowledge and balancing efficiency and precision.